SkygearIO/skygear-Scaffolding-Android/README.md

 5. Unzip it and open in Terminal.
 6. Declare the location of Android SDK:

+  For default Android Studio installation on Mac, the path should be as follow

   `export ANDROID_HOME=$HOME/Library/Android/sdk`

+  For Linux distribution, the path default path should be as follow

+  `export ANDROID_HOME=/opt/android/sdk`

+  For other installation method, like homebrew.
+Please refer back to the installation document.

 7. Run a script to update your application settings: